Idea

 Details

-Each user has the possibility to link its spotify account and choose some favourite genres, which allows for customisation: for somebody happy songs might come from ACDC, for others from Coldplay.
+Each user can link their Spotify account and choose some favorite genres, which allows for customization: for somebody, happy songs might come from ACDC; for others, from Coldplay.

 designed.

-The device would activate randomly during the day to try and capture the user expression automatically and
+The device would activate randomly during the day to capture the user’s expression automatically and

 discreetly, this should allow continuous and unbiased monitoring.